Ümit Akırmak

 a picture of umit akirmak

-I teach Cognitive Psychology, Experimental Methods, History of Psychology, Data Analysis (with SPSS and R), Senior Thesis, and Psychology of Learning courses at the undergraduate level.
-In addition, I taught Advanced Research Methods in the Clinical Psychology MA program and a seminar on applied cognitive psychology in the Organizational Psychology MA program.
-I have supervised many graduate students from both Clinical Psychology and Organizational Psychology programs.
+At the undergraduate level, I deliver courses on Cognitive Psychology, Psychology of Learning, Experimental Methods, History of Psychology, Data Analysis (with SPSS and R), and Senior Thesis.
+Furthermore, I have taught Advanced Research Methods in the Clinical Psychology MA program and conducted seminars on applied cognitive psychology within the Organizational Psychology MA program.
+I have supervised numerous graduate students from both Clinical Psychology and Organizational Psychology programs.

-My research specialty is on human memory.
-We have collected word association norms and utilized them in various experimental tasks to examine behavior and attitudes in my lab.
-Recently, I have been studying the individual differences in various aspects of well-being (cognitive and affective) and how they are connected to time orientation.
+My research expertise lies in the field of human memory.
+In my lab, we collect word association norms and employ them in various experimental tasks to investigate behavior and attitudes.
+Recently, my focus has shifted to exploring individual differences in cognitive and affective aspects of well-being and their connections to time orientation.